tonred/FeedTheCat/README.md

 1) Donators can choose a favorite fundings from list and support them
 2) As a reward, donators will receive NFTs
 3) Reward NFTs can be staked in order to receive limited amount of DAO tokens.
-Using these tokens, top donaters can help DAO members to validate fundings (in progress)
+Using these tokens, top donators can help DAO members to validate fundings (in progress)

-### DAO
+### DAO (Aragon)
 DAO consists of trusted persons that verify all documents, and accept proposal if funding is really needed.
 These persons have 90% of DAO tokens.
-Other 10% will distribute among top donaters
+Other 10% will distribute among top donators

 Besides this, DAO members can emergency stop any funding in any moments.
 Also, they can add new NFT global rewards